openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

 - If a given default applies to multiple versions of a distribution, that variable needs to be specified for each version which it affects.

+If you wish to enable Cross-Orogin Resource Sharing (CORS), such as to connect a javascript based web client, options have been added to allow a user to enable the integrated support.

+By default, this support is disabled, but the configuration options are below:

+enable_cors: Boolean value, default false, to enable CORS support.

+cors_allowed_origin: A URL string that represents the origin sent by the
+                     client web browser.
+If CORS is enabled, and this is not set, it will default to http://localhost:8000/.

+enable_cors_credential_support: Boolean value, default false.
+This variable
+                                toggles the CORS configuration to expect user authentication.
+Since bifrost makes use of
+                                noauth mode, this realistically should not
+                                be modified.

 Dependencies
 ------------